Turing Scheme

 What happens if some of my placement dates fall outside of the 1st September – 31st August window?

-Any days spent on exchange/placements outside of these dates will not count toward your minimum mobility duration.
-For example, if your placement starts on 2nd August 2023 and ends on 2nd September 2023, your total funded mobility would be 30 days rather than 32 days.
-No funding can be provided for days spent on placement outside of the programme dates.
+Any days spent on exchange/placements outside of these dates will not count toward your minimum mobility duration and so will be deducted from your total placement length when calculating your grant.
+For example, if your placement starts on 2nd August 2024 and ends on 2nd September 2024, your total funded mobility would be 30 days rather than 32 days as the 1st and 2nd September would not be funded.

 Any queries regarding the Turing Scheme can be sent to turingscheme@manchester.ac.uk.